 Introductory psychology course.
-Interested students who miss this requirement are encouraged to contact CES.
+Interested students who miss this requirement are encouraged to contact MSS.
 A minimum of 8 students is required for the class to take place.

 Text: Aronson, E., Wilson, T.D., Akert, R., & Sommers, S., (2015).
 Social Psychology (9th Edition) Prentice Hall